frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ## Transforming Package

-Transforming a package is not much more difficult than a resource.
-Basically, a package is a set of resources so we will be transforming resources exactly the same way as we did above and we will be managing the resources list itself, adding or removing them:
+A package is a set of resources.
+Transforming a package means adding or removing resources and/or transforming those resources themselves:

 > NOTE: This example is about to be fixed in https://github.com/frictionlessdata/frictionless-py/issues/715.